-- Add the oil 1 tsp at a time, smoothing out the butter and processing frequently, until you reach your desired consistency.
+- Add the oil 1 tsp at a time, smoothing out the butter and blending frequently, until you reach your desired consistency.
 Scrape down the sides of the processor as necessary.
 I like my sunflower butter on the soft, semi-goopy side, so I tend to use more oil.
-This also helps to keep the butter moist when it is refrigerated.
+This also helps to keep the butter moist when it is refrigerated, and easier to stir.
 You can use less oil for a thicker, drier butter if you prefer.
 Continue processing until smooth.

-- Store your sunflower butter in an airtight container in the refrigerator (I use a mason jar).
+- Store your sunflower butter in an airtight container in the refrigerator.
+I typically use a mason jar.
 Use it within a month for freshest taste.
-As with most natural nut and seed butters, some oil may separate from the butter over time.
+As with most natural nut and seed butters, some natural oils may separate from the butter over time.
 If this happens, just use a spoon to mix the oil back into the butter.